The value of text for small business default prediction: A deep learning approach: Acknowledgements

 \section{Acknowledgements}

-This work was supported by the Economic and Social Research Council [grant number ES/P000673/1].
-The last author acknowledges the support of the Natural Sciences and Engineering Research Council of Canada (NSERC) [Discovery Grant RGPIN-2020-07114].
+This work was supported by the Economic and Social Research Council (grant nr.
+ES/P000673/1).
+The last author acknowledges the support of the Natural Sciences and Engineering Research Council of Canada (NSERC) (Discovery Grant RGPIN-2020-07114).
 This research was undertaken, in part, thanks to funding from the Canada Research Chairs program.
 The authors acknowledge the use of the IRIDIS High Performance Computing Facility, and associated support services at the University of Southampton, in the completion of this work.